 Now, let’s take a look at some of the advanced tips to fix issues around VPN.
 These tips will need someone who has good knowledge of Windows 10.
 Along with this, you need an Administrator account.

-WAN Miniports are drivers for various type of network connection.
+WAN Miniports are drivers for various types of network connections.
 WAN Miniport (IP), WAN Miniport(IPv6) and WAN Miniport (PPTP) are used for VPN connections, i.e., connection to a PPTP VPN server.
 You can easily reinstall the drivers again using Windows.

 - Open Device Manager